-The Thursday Luncheon Group was founded in 1973 to increase the participation of African Americans and other minorities in the formulation, the articulation, and the implementation of United States foreign policy.
+The Thursday Luncheon Group, a 501(c)(3) organization, was founded in 1973 to increase the participation of African Americans in the formulation, the articulation, and the implementation of United States foreign policy.
 Our 500 members monitor recruitment, assignments, employment practices, promotion patterns, training, and other personnel matters of vital interest to minorities in the principal foreign affairs agencies: the Department of State and the Agency for International Development.

 For this term we will focus on providing additional professional development opportunities for our members (both Foreign and Civil Service) creating a formalized mentoring program, relaunching the website, integrating more community service activities into our programs, and continuing our outreach efforts.